oppia/oppia-web-developer-docs/SWESkills-2018.md

 - Main project (milestone 2): by 2 December (2 weeks)
 - Main project (milestone 3): by 13 January (5 weeks)

 It’s fine to start on a milestone early, but each milestone must be completed by the due date in order to pass the program.
-Otherwise, the participant fails.
+Otherwise, the participant fails and is withdrawn from the program.

 Participants are expected to spend at least 3 hours each day working on their projects, for a total of at least 15 hours a week.